Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 The criterion of application complexity is popular and helpful in estimating the cost of mobile applications.
 However, it's not the only one.

-It's important to remember that the creation of mobile apps is a process.
+It's important to remember that creating mobile apps is a process.
 It's rather complex, lengthy, and has distinct stages.

-• creation of a list of functional requirements of a mobile application
+• Creation of a functional requirements list for a mobile application

-All this work requires time and the involvement of various specialists, and this generates costs.
+All this work requires time and the involvement of various specialists, generating app development costs.

-The average cost of the various elements of mobile app development.
+Graphic with the average cost of the various elements of mobile app development

 No mobile application can be developed without a complete, competent, and experienced team of specialists, which usually consists of the following:

-• UX/UI designers (who, among other things, create application interfaces)
+• UI/UX designers (who, among other things, create application interfaces)

-The number of representatives of a given specialization depends, of course, on the type of application, its complexity, the specificity of business goals, and the final deadline of its execution.
+Of course, the number of representatives of a given specialization depends on the type of application, its complexity, the specificity of business goals, and the final deadline for its execution.

 And this either lowers or raises the price.
 Also, the hourly rate for different specializations will vary significantly.